Our Lady of Presentation Communities and Ministries is the full title

 Retreats, and the annual Bible Institute.

 All workers in PM, whether full-time or part-time, are volunteers.
 There

 is no paid staff.
-Publications, tapes, and retreats are available for a
+Publications, audio & video recordings, and retreats are available for a

 contribution, with no specific fees or prices.
 PM operates on general